Annuities: What Are They?

 While fixed annuities can eliminate the general risk of investment in the market, there are other risks that come with annuities that cannot go unmentioned or unconsidered.
 One risk to keep in mind is inflation.
 There are cost-of-living adjustments included in Social Security benefit plans, but that is not the case for the majority of annuities, thus reducing spending power of monthly payments throughout the annuity contract.
 Yes, there are annuities with cost-of-living adjustments available, but they are much more expensive.

 Another risk that must be considered when purchasing an annuity is insurance company failure.
 There is always a chance that the insurance company you purchased an annuity from fails or shuts down.
 This would leave you hanging because private annuity contracts are not covered or guaranteed by the FDIC or SIPC.
 You can avoid this by dividing annuity contracts among a few insurance companies to stagger risk and gain more protection.
-Learn more about our services and how we can assist you in stress-free retirement planning at Mercurio Wealth Services.
+Learn more about our services and how we can assist you in stress-free retirement planning at Mercurio Wealth Advisors.